charissehung/charissehung.github.io/_posts/2021-04-30-Exploring-Spectral-Clustering.md

 ![plot3]({{ site.baseurl }}/images/plot3.png)

-Below, we can see that K-means is not as effective at differentiating the two clusters.
+Below, we can see that K-means is not as effective at differentiating the two crescents.

 ```python
 km = KMeans(n_clusters = 2)